Severe weather: building resilience and securing it properly

 Surface sealing and poor construction

 “In 1992 the total area for settlement and traffic in Germany was 40,335 square kilometres, in 2019 it was already 51,682 square kilometres,” says Robert Paas.
-The problem of increasing surface sealing is immanent.
-This means that the area for settlement and traffic has increased by 28.3 percent in the last 28 years.”
-When it rains heavily, there are fewer and fewer areas that can absorb water.
+Problem of increasing land sealing toward.
+This means the amount of land devoted to housing and transportation has increased by 28.3 percent in the last 28 years.”
+During heavy rains, there is less and less land that can absorb water.

 “In addition, we always find structural changes on golf courses that were not carried out by a specialist company.
 Maybe because a board member wanted to change something.
 However, no one really thinks about the question of liability that arises when a construction project has not been carried out properly.According to Paas, this begins with the improper construction of bunkers.
 “Anyone who does not build in a specialist manner will have a serious insurance problem later on.
 Then the insurance doesn’t have to pay.”